Higher algebraic structures in Hamiltonian Floer theory: Appendix: Transversality using domain-dependent Hamiltonians

+While we claim that the main results carry over naturally, here is a short discussion of how the setup of \cite{F1} needs to be improved to cover the case of general Hamiltonian mapping tori. \\

-Note that in the appendix in \cite{F} we have shown how to prove transversality for all moduli spaces $\IM^{\gamma^+}(\Gamma)$ using coherent domain-dependent Hamiltonian perturbations, building on the author's previous work in \cite{F1}.
-For this we use that, by forgetting the map to the symplectic manifold, there exists a forgetful map from each moduli space $\IM^{\gamma^+}(\Gamma)$ to the moduli space $\IM(\vec{k})$ of holomorphic maps from $(r+1)$-punctured sphere to the cylinder up to automorphisms of the domain and $\IR$-shift, where $\vec{k}=(k_0,\ldots,k_{r-1})$ is the ordered set of periods of the orbits in $\Gamma$.
-In other words, it only remembers the conformal structure and, in contrast to the construction in \cite{F1}, also the asymptotic markers.
-Generalizing the setup in \cite{F1}, we define in \cite{F} a domain-dependent Hamiltonian perturbation as a map $H(\vec{k}): \IM_1(\vec{k})\to C^{\infty}(M),$ where $\IM_1(\vec{k})\to\IM(\vec{k})$ denotes the universal curve obtained after introducing an unconstrained additional marked point.
-Restricting to the fibre over each point $(h,j)\in\IM(\vec{k})$ we obtain a Hamiltonian function which depends on points on the corresponding punctured Riemann surface. \\
+First, since we now need to employ time-dependent Hamiltonians for the cylinders, we now can no longer work with the moduli space $\IM_{r+1}$ of punctured Riemann spheres.
+Instead we want to use that for every moduli space $\IM^{\gamma^+}(\Gamma)$ there exists a natural map to the moduli space $\IM(\vec{k})$ of holomorphic maps from $(r+1)$-punctured sphere to the cylinder, see the proof of proposition 2.2, viewed as the moduli space for full contact homology when the symplectic manifold is the point.
+Here $\vec{k}=(k_0,\ldots,k_{r-1})$ is the ordered set of periods of the orbits in $\Gamma$ and the map is defined by forgetting the map $u:\Si\to M$.
+In other words, it only remembers the conformal structure and, in contrast to the construction in \cite{F1}, also the asymptotic markers and hence the map $h$ to the cylinder (up to $\IR$-shift). \\

+After introducing an unconstrained additional marked point, we obtain the corresponding universal curve $\IM_1(\vec{k})\to\IM(\vec{k})$.
+Generalizing the setup in \cite{F1}, we now define a domain-dependent Hamiltonian perturbation as a map The fibre over each point $j\in\IM(\vec{k})$ (which now stands for the conformal structure and the asymptotic markers) defines a Hamiltonian function which depends on points on the corresponding Riemann surface with cylindrical ends. \\

+After extending the universal curve to the compactification of $\IM(\vec{k})$, note that the fibre is a compact Riemann surface with boundary circles.
+The resulting $S^1$-parametrization near each puncture will be viewed as time coordinate for the time-dependent Hamiltonian perturbation used to prove transversality for the corresponding cylinder.
+Note that every end automatically has a period assigned to it.
+Apart from the fact that the multi-valued Hamiltonian perturbations fix the domain-dependent Hamiltonian perturbations in the cylindrical ends (see \cite{F1}), we claim that the geometrical setup to define coherent domain-dependent Hamiltonians from \cite{F1} naturally extends from the classical Deligne-Mumford moduli space of punctured spheres $\IM_{r+1}$ to the new moduli space $\IM(\vec{k})$. \\